nightvision04/image-style-recognition/README.md

 <img src="/snapshots/j1.png" width="680">

-The interface features an easy-to-use interface where clients can easily drop and drop files to have them analyzed
+The app features an easy-to-use interface where clients can easily drag and drop files to have them analyzed.

 <img src="/snapshots/h4.png" width="680">

-The site is also customized for a special mobile experience that lets the user quickly curate pictures from their camera.
+The site is also customized for an intuitive mobile experience that lets the user quickly curate pictures from their camera.

- Currently the project is in alpha, but the main engine is complete.

  <img src="/snapshots/h3.png" width="680">